nickreich/data-stories/pages/instructor-schedule.md

 _Thurs, week 4_

- - presentations from Lab 2: blog post exercise.
+ - Lab 3 work session, more on Lecture 4.

 _Tues, week 5_
  - Nick out of town